tarikkavaz/citrustrading.ch/README.md

 ## Deploy from Local Machine to Digitalocean Droplet

 Set up your `frontend/.env` file and SSH configurations correctly before running these commands.
+Note that `IMAGEVOLUMEPREFIX` is usually your folder name without symbols.
 ```properties
 SERVER_PATH=/root/yourdomainname.com
 SSH_ALIAS=yoursshalias